 No Bintan trip is complete without having a meal at a local Bintan seafood restaurant.
-When at such a restaurant, be sure to order gong gong, which translates to sea snail in English.
-These sea creatures are boiled to cook them, and they are then served with chilli sauce or other yummy sauces to dip them in.
+When you're there, be sure to order gong gong, which translates to sea snail in English.
+These sea creatures are boiled and then served with chilli sauce or other yummy sauces to dip them in.
 A simple but oh-so-satisfying dish, which may need some work on your end because you will need to pick out the snail meat with toothpicks.
 Still, definitely worth the effort!

-Otak-otak is a snack that you should try in Bintan, and besides restaurants, you can usually find it sold in food courts or at roadside stalls.
+Otak-otak is another snack that you should try in Bintan.
+Besides restaurants, you can usually find it sold in food courts or at roadside stalls.
 While not unique to just Indonesia, otak-otak is best when eaten at places close to the sea like Bintan, so that the core ingredient, which is fish or squid, is as fresh as it can be.
 The fish or squid is mixed together with tapioca/sago and spices, wrapped in banana leaf, and then grilled.
-This delicacy is usually served with seafood broth or a deliciously spicy peanut sauce, which when combined, form a flavour explosion in your mouth.
+This delicacy is usually served with seafood broth or a deliciously spicy peanut sauce, which when combined, form a flavourful explosion in your mouth.